Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Neural Network Architecture

 A basic neural network treats each radial point independently, with no mechanism to propagate information along the radial coordinate.
 However, the Schr\"odinger equation is a differential equation where the wave function at each point depends on its values at neighboring points, since the solution at $r$ is determined by ``integrating'' from the boundary.
 To capture this sequential structure, I use a \emph{recurrent} architecture that processes the radial grid points in order, maintaining an internal state $\mathbf{h}$ that accumulates information as it steps through the sequence:

-where $n$ indexes the radial grid points and $f$ is a learned update function.
+where $n$ indexes the radial grid points, $\mathbf{x}_n$ is the 9-dimensional feature vector [Eq.~\eqref{eq:features}] evaluated at $r_n$, and $f$ is a learned update function.
 This is directly analogous to how the Numerov algorithm propagates the solution from $r = 0$ outward, except that the propagation rule is learned from data rather than derived from a finite-difference approximation.

 The choice of recurrent architecture requires careful consideration.
 Standard recurrent networks such as Long Short-Term Memory (LSTM)~\cite{Hochreiter1997} suffer from gradient degradation when processing long sequences, a significant limitation given that the radial grids contain 100 points and may need to be extended for heavy nuclei or higher energies.
 More fundamentally, the discrete gating mechanisms in LSTM are not naturally suited to problems governed by continuous differential equations.